 The heritage and archaeology sectors are producing increasing volumes of very diverse data through extensive use of digital technologies and data analysis.
-Data in this area is often derived from non-repeatable interventions, given the processes and the uniqueness of the objects and sites studied.
-It is also highly multidisciplinary and combines a wide range of methodologies and forms of data, often adapting novel technology, which can lead to the data being particularly fragile and subject to obsolescence.
+Given the processes and the uniqueness of the objects and sites studied, such data is often derived from non-repeatable interventions.
+This, combined with its heterogeneity, makes the data particularly fragile and subject to obsolescence.
 Under these conditions, management of data is complex.
-The purpose of the webinar was to present the latest guidance and best practices through the lens of data use and reuse, offering principles and learnings that are not only relevant to the sector, but can be adapted to other science and humanities contexts.

 FAIR principles (Findable, Accessible, Interoperable and Reusable) are broadly accepted for research data, but their implementation can be tricky.
 Holly Wright presented the data curation policy framework recently developed by E-RIHS for heritage science data, which provides guidelines for meeting the FAIR principles.
 Making data open is not enough to ensure its use and re-use: it is also necessary to understand how data is being reused from both, a qualitative and quantitative perspective.
 This has been a key objective for E-RIHS.

 The guidelines are organised around the four components of FAIR:

 Data archiving for re-use in heritage and archaeological science

 One of the key strategies for enabling the re-use of data is effective data archiving.
 Jessica Hendy reflected on her work on molecular biology in archaeological science to offer her perspective on the practice of data archiving, discussing the possibilities and challenges it brings.